SkylineCommunications/dataminer-docs/connector-help/connector_help/RGB_Networks_TransAct_Transcoder.md

 ### License

 This page displays the license feature on this transcoder.
-The **Update.** button gives access to license management.
+The **Update** button gives access to license management.

 The license can be updated in two ways:

 - By directly filling in the **License File** text box with a string key.
 - By uploading a file containing the license.
-This file must be located in the following Dataminer Documents folder: "*Documents/RGB Networks TransAct Transcoder/\[Element Name\]/License*".
+This file must be located in the following DataMiner Documents folder: "*Documents/RGB Networks TransAct Transcoder/\[Element Name\]/License*".

 ### Transcode